 2.1 Positive Reinforcement

 Positive reinforcement is a highly effective training method that focuses on rewarding your dog for correct behavior.
 By associating desired actions with rewards such as treats, praise, or playtime, you can motivate your dog to repeat those behaviors.
-For example, when teaching your dog to sit, give them a and praise when they sit on command.
+For example, when teaching your dog to sit, give them a treat and praise when they sit on command.
 Over time, your dog will learn to associate sitting with positive outcomes and will be more likely to sit when asked.
 Remember to use consistent cues and rewards to reinforce the desired behavior.

 2.2 Clicker Training